brson/tikv/README.md

 For beginners, we have prepared many suitable tasks for you.
 Checkout our [Help Wanted issues](https://github.com/tikv/tikv/issues?q=is%3Aissue+is%3Aopen+label%3A%22S%3A+HelpWanted%22) for a list, in which we have also marked the difficulty level.

-If you are planning something big, for example, relates to multiple components or changes current behaviors, make sure to open an issue to discuss with us before going on.
+If you are planning something big, for example, a change that affects multiple components or changes existing behavior, make sure to open an issue to discuss with us before going on.

-The TiKV team actively develops and maintains a bunch of dependencies used in TiKV, which you may be also interested in:
+The TiKV team actively develops and maintains a number of dependencies used in TiKV, which you may be also interested in:

 - [rust-prometheus](https://github.com/pingcap/rust-prometheus): The Prometheus client for Rust, our metrics collecting and reporting library
 - [rust-rocksdb](https://github.com/pingcap/rust-rocksdb): Our RocksDB binding and wrapper for Rust